Skip to content

 Wyoming's Platte River Trail | Photo by Traillink user kellywheeler

 Split between the Rocky Mountains and the High Plains, Wyoming captures the wild spirit and rich history of the American West.
-The least populous state in the contiguous United States, Big Wyoming offers some of the most scenic views in the country, many of which can be found in the state’s two beloved national parks: Grand Teton and Yellowstone.
+The least populous state in the contiguous United States, trails in Wyoming offers some of the most scenic views in the country, many of which can be found in the state’s two beloved national parks: Grand Teton and Yellowstone.

 Learn more about cycling through the towering Tetons, walking along the Big Horn River, and watching herds of elk graze in the sagebrush valley in this list of top trails in Wyoming.